 - Title IV Vocational Rehabilitation (VR) program under the Rehabilitation Act of 1973 administered by ED.

-The law, which replaced the Workforce Investment Act (WIA) authorized in 1998, came into effect on July 1, 2015, and will be effective until 2020.
+WIOA, which replaced the Workforce Investment Act (WIA) authorized in 1998, was signed into law in 2014 and most of it provisions came into effect on July 1, 2015, it expired in 2020.

 What is WIOA Title II and who does it serve?